- Vibration depends on the engine speed.

 |

-Replace inappropriate and/or missing fasteners.
+Replace incorrect and/or missing fasteners.
 Tighten loose fasteners.
-See "Fastener tightening specifications"in this section.
+See "Technical characteristics of fastener tightening" in this section.

 |